Hannah & Derek Jeter Step Out With Baby Girl As She Makes Her Debut In The Big Apple

 For the first time since her birth, Derek and Hannah Jeter have stepped out with their baby girl, Bella Raine.
-As reported by Page Six, the trio was spotted on the Upper East Side of Manhattan Tuesday, marking the first time the three have been seen in public altogether since Bella’s birth 9 months ago.
+As reported by Page Six, the trio was spotted on the Upper East Side of Manhattan Tuesday, marking the first time the three have been seen in public together since Bella’s birth nine months ago.

-This is a big moment for the family as Derek and his wife kept the early months of Bella’s life private to be able to fully enjoy first-time parenthood, having only shared their daughter to close friends and family prior to their family stroll through Manhattan.
+This is a big moment for the family as Derek and his wife kept the early months of Bella’s life private to be able to fully enjoy first-time parenthood, having only shared their daughter with close friends and family prior to their family stroll through Manhattan.

 A source close to the couple told Us Magazine, “They’re really enjoying spending time with Bella and raising her out of the spotlight.
 This has all been a very exciting time for them.”